appcircleio/appcircle-docusaurus/docs/account/my-organization/api-integrations/adding-google-play-service-account.md

 **Can I retrieve the JSON private key that I uploaded to Appcircle?**

-No, for security reasons, the JSON file you uploaded cannot be downloaded again from Appcircle.
+No, for security reasons, you cannot download the JSON file you uploaded to Appcircle.

-**After uploading the JSON, why can't I save it?**
+**Why cannot I save the JSON after uploading it?**

-You may have skipped the first step.
-Please ensure you have enabled the Service account.
+You might have missed the first step.
+Please ensure that you have enabled the Service Account.